-The 2016 round of the BNMS Workforce Survey comes to a close on 31st March 2017.
+The 2017 round of the BNMS Workforce Survey has now been launched.

 It is very important that the survey is completed by as many Nuclear Medicine/Radiopharmacy departments as possible, so that the growing pressures to deliver more output but with less resources can be monitored in a consistent way.